CowNation/CowSpeak/README.md

 # CowSpeak
 A pointless programming language made in C#
 ## Info
-This program uses csharp-CowConfig.
+This language uses CowConfig.
 To see CowConfig go to https://github.com/CowNation/CowConfig
 ## Features
 * Data types: boolean, integer, string, and decimal
 * Most standard operators you would expect (+, -, *, /, =, ^, %)